 Related videos:

-The incident occurred around 1:35 a.m. on Tuesday, June 9, in the 3600 block of NW 173rd Street.
+The incident occurred around 1:35 a.m. on Tuesday, June 9, at the block of 3600 NW 173rd Street.

 He was transferred to HCA Florida Aventura Hospital, where he died.

-How the robbery occurred
+How the robbery happened

 Both became embroiled in a physical altercation, and the suspect fired his weapon.